-What are grief anniversaries and how can we turn them into a source of personal focus and strength?
+How can we turn grief anniversaries into a source of personal focus and strength?

 We all have grief anniversaries, and the older we get the more we accumulate.